martian17/txt-to-folder-compiler/README.md

  1
 2
 ```
-the above file will produce the directory structure that looks like the following
+the above file will produce a directory structure that looks like the following
 ```json
 [
     [